Kasımpaşa, Beyoğlu: History

-In 1453 Sultan Mehmed II succeeding in breaching the defences of the Golden Horn by having his ships pulled overland from near Dolmanahçe to what became Kasımpaşa where they could be relaunched into the water.
+In 1453 Sultan Mehmed II succeeding in breaching the defences of the Golden Horn by having his ships pulled overland from near Dolmabahçe to what became Kasımpaşa where they could be relaunched into the water.
 He went on to capture Constantinople from the Byzantines.

 Kasımpaşa takes its name from one of Suleyman the Magnificent's military leaders of the early 16th-century who was rewarded by being given the area after he seize Buda for the sultan in 1530.
 The area was soon developed to house the Imperial Arsenal and docks of the Ottoman Navy, home to 120 ships.
 At the time this was still a very green area and soon a wooden Tersane Sarayı (Shipyard Palace) was built here so that Sultan Ahmed I would have a place to rest when he travelled here to practise archery.
 The only trace of it now is the Aynalıkavak Kasrı building which is open to the public.

 A Turkish Naval High School was founded here in 1773 to teach geometry and navigation to naval and civilian merchant captains on board a galleon anchored at Kasımpaşa.
 In 1785 Admiral Cezayirli Gazi Hasan Paşa had a huge barracks built here that survives to this day just inland from the Kasımpaşa ferry terminal.

 In 1821, much of the Kasımpaşa quarter was destroyed by fire.
 The Turkish Naval Academy was housed here from 1838 to 1850.

 As the Empire declined, the shipyard became neglected.
 Until the reign of Sultan Abdülaziz the Ottoman Navy still had 21 battleships and 173 other types of warship, making it the third largest navy in the world after the British and French ones.
 However, following the economic crisis of 1875 (which sparked the Great Eastern Crisis in the Balkan provinces of the Ottoman Empire) such a large navy became a drain on the Ottoman treasury.

 In the 1860s the Ottoman-Venetian Jewish banker Abraham Salomon Camondo had a palace built for himself on the waterfront.
 This Kamondo Sarayı (Camondo Palace) was designed by the Ottoman-Armenian architect Sarkis Balyan.
 It went on to become the headquarters of the Ottoman Ministry for the Navy (Bahriye Nezareti), before becoming the headquarters of the Istanbul Naval Command on 14 November 1922 after the Armistice of Mudanya.

+During the WWI, the area of Kasımpaşa suffered several times in 1918 because of the British bombings of İstanbul.

 During the riots of 1955, Greek dwellings in Kasımpaşa were attacked and looted.

 Until recently, the old arsenal still carried out ship repairs.
 However, in 2022 work on turning it into a cultural hub was well underway.